lulumrs/Game_Of_Life/README.md

 You can swap different gameMode on the fly for more pleasure to the eyes !

+Everything can be changed on the fly, the way to resize and the looping of the borders !

 ### Behavior
 You can change the size of the way to extend the world.